https://taylorpaisie.github.io/VEME_2024_NGS_Variant_Calling/

 $ bwa index $genome

-that are neededfor fq1 in ~/variant_calling/data/trimmed_fastq/*_1.trim.fastq.gz
+results that are neededfor fq1 in ~/variant_calling/data/trimmed_fastq/*_1.trim.fastq.gz

 do